Get us in your inbox

 These New Orleans hotels offer everything you need for a comfortable stay plus service and attention that will make your visit to the city memorable.
 A new crop of independent hoteliers has transformed unique spaces into posh retreats, while a handful of historic hotels have stood the test of time and have become attractions in their own right.
 Plus, many of these hotels even have on-site bars and restaurants that have earned accolades on their own.

 Whether you’re a business traveler, party animal or trend-seeking influencer, these hotels have it all.
-Deciding which New Orleans neighborhood to be based in is always a tough decision — maybe you’re looking to blow off some steam with a French Quarter fiesta, or perhaps you’re more in the mood to decamp to a trendy hideaway in the Marigny — but wherever you decide to stay, you’ll have a perfect spot to rest your head after exploring all the best restaurants, best bars and all the best things to do in New Orleans.
+Deciding which New Orleans neighborhood to be based in is always a tough decision – maybe you’re looking to blow off some steam with a French Quarter fiesta, or perhaps you’re more in the mood to decamp to a trendy hideaway in the Marigny – but wherever you decide to stay, you’ll have a perfect spot to rest your head after exploring all the best restaurants and bars in NOLA.

 RECOMMENDED: The best neighborhoods in New Orleans